floooh/floooh.github.io/_posts/2018-01-04-vscode-fips.md

 Fips creates a VSCode build task for each cmake target, everything works as expected from there on:

-- press "Ctrl/Cmd+Shift+B" to build the entire project (cmake's ALL target)
+- press Ctrl/Cmd+Shift+B to build the entire project (cmake's ALL target)
-- press "Ctrl/Cmd+P" and start typing "task " (with space at the end) to fuzzy-search for build targets and build one of them
+- press Ctrl/Cmd+P and start typing "task " (with space at the end) to fuzzy-search for build targets and build one of them
-- or use the new "Tasks -> Run Task..." menu item to select a single build task
+- or use the new ```Tasks -> Run Task...``` menu item to select a single build task

 ### Debugging